shaneish/bibliorot/cosmere.md

 I dunno bro.
 I'm still trying figure out their place in this.
 The one thing I will say, though, is that given the fact that the Iriali where on the complete Aether-messed planet of Lumar (which we know from Tress) during their journey makes me think the Aethers have a hand to play here too.
 Maybe they're the Pagan Gods that get beat off by Creation in the end, I dunno.
 They do say they were here first.

 #### Final Thoughts
-Adonalsium's shattering mirrors the crucifixion of Jesus and when Adonalsium finally returns it will usher in the end of days and the dead will rise from the Beyond -- this is why Hoid is so busy interfering, God stole someone he loves and he wants to bring them back from the dead (we hear this directly from Frost in The Traveller).
+Adonalsium's shattering mirrors the crucifixion of Jesus and when Adonalsium finally returns it will usher in the end of days and the dead will rise from the Beyond -- this is why Hoid is so busy interfering, God stole someone he loves and he wants to bring them back from the dead (we hear this directly from Frost in The Traveler).

-Mishram is the first Acolyte of Creation.